 GIFT: Most of her time as Maya is complaining about her coworkers.
 She eventually realizes this though.

 Leet Lingo: She muses that while she's perfectly capable of writing correctly, she's just too lazy to do it during her free time.
 She even teaches composition.
+On October 3rd, she'll even mention in class how he has mastered leetspeak.

 Mrs. Robinson: Ruefully admits that she can't complain about people overlooking her due to age consider she has a preference for younger guys herself.